Detect, Retrieve, Comprehend: A Flexible Framework for Zero-Shot Document-Level Question Answering: Results

-We refer to our system as \emph{Detect-Retrieve-Comprehend} (\drc).
-We demonstrate its effectiveness on document QA by measuring the end-to-end performance in Section \ref{subsec:results_e2e}.
-We also evaluate \drc's constituent components on text detection, evidence retrieval, and QA tasks against existing \dataset baselines in Section \ref{subsec:text_detection}.
-Furthermore, we explore \drc's performance in a zero-shot setting, to assess its performance in real-world situations when labeled data is unavailable for finetuning.
-We then assess the benefits of having an explicit retrieval stage by comparing against the multi-task evidence selection scaffold used by \led.
+We demonstrate \drc's effectiveness on document QA by measuring its end-to-end performance.
+We also evaluate its constituent components on text detection, evidence retrieval, and QA tasks against existing \dataset baselines.
+For evidence retrieval, we study the benefits of having a separate retrieval process, in contrast to the evidence selection scaffold for \led.
+Furthermore, we explore \drc's performance in both zero-shot and finetuned settings, to assess its performance under varying degrees of access to labeled data.